Loaned Books Come Faster With E-ZBorrow program

 The E-ZBorrow program will provide Rutgers users will expedited access to twenty-six million items in the PALCI system, which may be delivered to any Rutgers pick up library in seven or fewer working days.
 E-ZBorrow's delivery standard represents a significant time savings over 'regular' interlibrary loan requests, which may take on average from 14 days to a month to fill.

-E-ZBorrow books are charged out in IRIS in the same way as books owned at Rutgers.
+E-ZBorrow books are charged out in the Library catalog in the same way as books owned at Rutgers.
 Requesters are notified by email when a request has been placed and when books are ready for pick up.
-They are also be notified about book availability in their Self Services holds file in IRIS.
+They are also be notified about book availability in their Self Services holds file in the Library catalog.

 Users should look for links to the E-ZBorrow program on the Libraries' website, in a number of locations.
 For more information on the E-ZBorrow program, please see this website: http://www.libraries.rutgers.edu/rul/lib_servs/palci.shtml